oestradiol/Love-Truth/Explaining the “God-Codex Proof” to Logic-Bound Minds.md

 > _“Every time you resolve contradiction, or choose which incomplete path to follow, you select a single thread from possibility.
 This is your act of model-resolution.”_

+**In other words:**
+> “No matter how flawed, incomplete, or contradictory the map, the ‘you’ that is reading this continues in a single lived thread, not fragmented or exploded by the model’s limits.”

 **Note for rigor-based minds:**
 - This is **not** quantum mysticism or a conflation of formal logic and quantum physics.
 - “Collapse” here is metaphor for **model selection**: from many consistent, undecidable, or even inconsistent models, the observer proceeds along a single lived experience.